flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2600/Keithley-2600.md

 # Connect to the Keithley 2600 Power Supply
 keithley = Keithley2600(adapter)

-# Set the source mode to voltage and apply a voltage of 1V
+# Set the source mode to voltage and apply a voltage of 5V
 keithley.ChA.source_mode = 'voltage'
-keithley.ChA.source_voltage = 1.0
+keithley.ChA.source_voltage = 5.0

+# Enable the output
+keithley.ChA.source_output = 'ON'

 # Measure the voltage and current
 voltage = keithley.ChA.voltage